 “I don’t know, I don’t think I’m old enough to be one though.”

-So much for grandma wanting to spare my future as a convict.
-She was worried about her damn pillow!
+It took some investigating, but I did find out….I was a consumer.
+Still didn’t really know what that meant, but I knew I was one of ‘em!
+So much for grandma wanting to spare my future as a convict, she was just worried about her damn pillow!

-As I finish writing this confession, I once again find myself consumed with anxiety.
-Have I unconsciously passed this on to another generation?
-I don’t remember….did I or didn’t I ever tell my kids that their stuffed animals don’t really turn into Angels that watch over them once they’re asleep?
+As I finish writing this, I’m kinda feeling a little anxious again.
+Just wondering…did I unconsciously pass this down to another generation?
+I don’t remember, did I or didn’t I ever tell my kids that their stuffed animals don’t really turn into Angels that watch over them once they’re asleep?
 Do they know that the dancing light in the car isn’t really Tinkerbell, it’s the reflection from my watch?
-That it’s not really a law that you have to brush your teeth first thing in the morning?
+Do they know that it’s not really a law that you have to brush your teeth first thing in the morning?
+You know…they may even still wonder if the sun really hisses when it touches the ocean at sunset.

 XOXO,